 - You may wish to enroll in BI105 if there is a possibility you may receive credit for MA106 from the AP exam.

 - Choose several options of a First-Year Seminar (FYS 101) course.
 All incoming first-year students must take a FYS course.

 - Choose several options from the Areas of Inquiry portion of Butler's required Core curriculum; All students must take or receive credit for Social World (SW), Perspectives in the Creative Arts (PCA), Texts and Ideas (TI), and Physical Wellbeing (PWB) courses.

-- Please refer to the Advanced Placement Equivalencies chart for a listing of what AP courses may qualify for credit.
+- Click here to see what listing of what AP courses may qualify for credit.
 For example, achieving a 4 or 5 on the AP exam for Psychology will count for the Social World requirement; and a 4 or 5 on the AP exam for English Composition and Literature will qualify for Texts and Ideas.

 - Pre-pharmacy students only: Enroll in a section of PX 100 Health Sciences Seminar.
 (Required for all pharmacy students, same material taught in each section.)